-Famous for its waterways, The Broads National Park is one of the best places in England for a boating holiday.
+Spread across both Norfolk and Suffolk and famous for its picturesque waterways, The Broads National Park is one of the best places in England for a boating holiday.
 Choose from a river cruiser, vintage barge or a sailing boat and moor up at a country pub or two for delicious local food.

 Visit the least populated National Park in the UK and you'll find utter tranquility and some of the darkest skies in Europe.
 Get tips from a team of experts at Battlesteads Observatory or head to the Dark Skies Discovery Site at Cawfields and see what constellations you can spot above the Park's peaks.
 It's even possible to spot the Milky Way!

 New Forest National Park is the place to go if you want to spot a vast variety of wildlife.
 See critters ranging from butterflies to warthogs at the New Forest Wildlife Park, or head out on your own to track down ponies, deers, donkeys and pigs who graze freely through the countryside.